-- To maximize the protective benefits of COVID-19 vaccines, national vaccination deployment will need to reach as many as possible
+- To maximise the protective benefits of COVID-19 vaccines, national vaccination deployment will need to reach as many as possible

 - Failure to address the known and emerging gender-related inequities during the largest global vaccine deployment in history will delay vaccination coverage